Check Your Medical Bill Before You Pay

 100% Money-Back Guarantee

-If the report doesn't show you a path to dispute or reduce your bill, we refund you.
-No questions asked.
+If the plan doesn't show you a path to dispute or reduce your bill, contact us and we'll refund it.

 Federal laws that protect you